GIS 101 Introduction to GIS

 4. Define vector data models, raster data models, and spatial data infrastructure framework.

-5. Explain the difference between locally stored data and data hosted externally.
+5. Explain the difference between locally stored and externally hosted data.

 6. Identify common GIS operations.